mddazure/azure-route-server-lab/README.md

 Deploy the Bicep template:

-`az deployment group create --resource-group <rg-name> --template-file rs.bicep`
+`az deployment group create --resource-group ars-lab --template-file rs.bicep`

 Verify that all components in the diagram above have been deployed and are healthy.